Written by Jessica Leck

 And yet I sit here in an evacuation centre while our home burns around us, not listening to discussions of climate scenarios and mitigation.
 Instead my ears are flooded with the beginnings of terrifying irresponsible ecological demands; clear felling borders and grazing national parks, while further in the distance the anti-greens mentality is being further cemented with misinformation.

-I know every tree I have planted and every shrub I have preserved are now charcoal, and hold a deep fear they will be replaced the security of grazing land.
-The ecological value I had spent these months communicating to these land holders represents nothing by fire risk to them now.
+I know every tree I have planted and every shrub I have preserved are now charcoal, and hold a deep fear they will be replaced with the security of grazing land.
+The ecological value I had spent these months communicating to these land holders represents nothing but fire risk to them now.
 In a region where the far right-wing conservatives run unopposed every term, I am finding there is only room for my ideas when all other variables are able to remain the same.
-I wonder, is this mentality regression an aspect of the positive feed back cycle missed by some scientists?
+I wonder, is this mentality regression an aspect of the positive feedback cycle missed by some scientists?

 So what now?
 Well, of course, I keep going here in this closed minded community.
 Where my ideas are unwanted but have the room to grow and inspire.
 I go to work on Monday and I teach my students about the importance of megafauna in nutrient cycling and then I host my carbon sequestration workshop for farmers that night.
 Because there never has been and there never will be another option for me, I am a conservation biologist, whether I am employed or not, lonely or in front of an audience; this is the only option for me.